 - A trailer for the live-action Thunderbirds movie baited audiences with the idea of a Hulk 2 teaser by having citizens scream and shout and the sight of something big and green before cutting to a number "2" on a green background.
 The camera pulled back, revealing that it was the hull of Thunderbird 2.

-- Citizens kept yelling "It's a bird!", "It's a plane!", but Bullwinkle said it looked like a flying squirrel in the Superman-themed teaser trailer for the Rocky and Bullwinkle movie.
-Similarly, one of the trailers had the tag line "You will believe a squirrel can fly!"
+- Citizens kept yelling "It's a bird!", "It's a plane!", but Bullwinkle said it looked like a flying squirrel in the Superman-themed teaser trailer for The Adventures of Rocky & Bullwinkle.
+The trailer even concluded on the tag line "You will believe a squirrel can fly!"

 - A teaser trailer for Ali G Indahouse pretended to be for the biopic Ali.

-- The trailer for the German stoner comedy Erkan & Stefan gegen die Mächte der Finsternis first pretended to be for The Mummy 2 (having a similar looking bad guy helped).
+- The trailer for the German stoner comedy Erkan & Stefan gegen die Mächte der Finsternis first pretended to be for The Mummy Returns (having a similar looking bad guy helped).

-- One Teaser Trailer for the remake of Fame makes it look like a Harry Potter trailer (or another movie about a wizarding school) using stock footage of a steam train and a castle at the beginning, and even using lines like "Practice your craft" and "Cast a Spell." in between clips.
+- One teaser for the 2009 remake of Fame makes it look like a Harry Potter trailer (or another movie about a wizarding school) using stock footage of a steam train and a castle at the beginning, and even using lines like "Practice your craft" and "Cast a spell" in between clips.

 - "Green With Envy" is seemingly a cliché romantic comedy starring Jason Segel and Amy Adams.
-Then halfway through, both the narrator and Segel are baffled that the actual film featured in the trailer is The Muppets (2011).
+Then halfway through, both the narrator and Segel are baffled that the actual film featured in the trailer is The Muppets.